 The BRS team has conducted feasibility assessments and drafted eradication plans for invasive rats and feral cats on islands in the British Virgin Islands, Anguilla and the Turks and Caicos Islands.

 BRS has undertaken an assessment of an eradication failure on the World Heritage Site of Henderson Island in 2012 and more recently has assessed the biosecurity and and feasibility of a rat eradication on Pitcairn Island in addition to providing a detailed eradication plan for Pacific rats and feral cats.
+Grant is currently involved in a re-assessment of combining the Pitcairn Island and Henderson Island eradication operations.

 British Indian Ocean Territory